cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 Running PhyloSanity
 ------
-The project directory `test-run` should resemble the following structure:
+The project directory `test-run` should resemble the following structure, substituting your own values:

 <pre><code>test-run/
 ├── genomes/